MyCatIsWritingMyCode/SpeechToJira/README.md

 # SpeechToJira
-Transforms the content of MP3, which is then portioned into jira tickets
+Transforms the content of an audio file into text, which is then portioned into jira tickets